sophin123/MiniProject2025/README.md

 <h1>Run them locally instead of running them in docker </h1>

-To run this project locally, make sure you have mysql running and also make sure you created a new user with localhost as domain and give access to fileshare database. for eg: 'username'@'localhost'
+To run this project locally, make sure you have mysql running and also make sure you created a new user with localhost as domain and give access to fileshare database or more easy all database _._ . for eg: 'username'@'localhost'

 1. git clone project url with branch file-sharing